uea-teaching/graphics1-2022/lectures/combined-transforms.md

 ---

-Multiplying out from right to left:
+Multiplying out the first example from right to left:

 1. $$
     \begin{aligned}